GeospatialResearch/gri-earthquake/README.md

 ## Contributions

 There is no current expectations of contributions to this project.
 We accept input in code reviews now.
+If you would like to be involved in the project, please contact the maintainer.
 The Geospatial Web Framework that is being created alongside this project will be opened to the public in the coming months.
 We will accept contributions to that project in the future.

 ## License